Bluebella - EU

 Start with finding your size:

-The first place to start is to work out your size.
-There is currently no standard sizing available for this community, and so there will be some trial and error involved, and perhaps some returning of the wrong sizes until you find what works for you.
+There is currently no standard sizing available for this community, there will be some trial and error involved, so you may need to buy multiple sizes and return the wrong sizes until you find what works for you.

 There are many bra size calculators online, and Bluebella has one here

-3. Measure around your back, just underneath the bust, making sure the tape lies flat against the skin but not too tight.
-This is the under-bust measurement
+Measure around your back, just underneath the bust, making sure the tape lies flat against the skin but not too tight.
+This is the under-bust measurement.

-4. Compare the two measurements using this chart below.
-For example, if your under-bust measurement measured 34 inches and your over-bust measured 36 inches, there is a different of 2 inches, which means your bra size is 34B.
+Compare the two measurements using the chart below.
+For example, if your under-bust measurement measured 34 inches and your over-bust measured 36 inches, there is a difference of 2 inches, which means your bra size is 34B.

 Bra cup